 We can think of Energy internal, Eint, as the kinetic and elastic energies of the constituent particles that make up the body in question.
 So, energy that is “lost” during a change is not exclusively stored in the increased motion of the system’s particles, but also in the changed arrangement of the system.
 Think of what happens in a collision in which an object undergoes some sort of permanent deformation, like an automobile than collides with a wall.
 The object may heat up and deform.
 This helps us understand why in some changes not all of the energy is “easily recoverable”.
 An auto bumper-fender is not like a spring that stores and then releases energy as it returns to its normal shape.

-“Why aren’t we using the term ‘ Energy’?
+“Why aren’t we using the term ‘Potential Energy’?
 That’s what I learned!
 It’s in all the books!”

-In Modeling Instruction, we remove the adjective “potential” from any of our energy storage accounts.
-The community of Modeling Instruction has consciously purged the term 'potential' because the term 'potential' carries everyday meanings that cause misconceptions, for both teachers and students.
-Also, the term is not needed since the energy storage model developed in Modeling Instruction provides a less ambiguous way of representing energy.
+In Modeling Instruction for high school, we do not use the adjective “potential” for energy storage accounts.
+This is because the term 'potential' carries everyday meanings that cause misconceptions, for both teachers and students.
+Also, the term is not needed since the energy storage model used in the Modeling Instruction treatment of energy provides a simple unambiguous way of representing energy.

-That said, we understand that teachers and students will have to wrestle with this somewhat, as the term ‘potential’ has been in use for centuries and, like the dinosaurs, will take a while to go completely extinct - especially when textbook authors and some in higher education insist on retaining that term.
-As teachers, we are going to have to think about how to deal with this with students if textbook use the term ‘potential’.
+That said, we understand that teachers and students will have to wrestle with this somewhat, as the term ‘potential’ has been in use for centuries and, like the dinosaurs, will take a while to become completely extinct - especially when textbook authors and some in higher education insist on retaining that term.
+As teachers, we must deal with this if our textbook use the term ‘potential’.
 We believe student minds are flexible enough to handle using the clearer ideas and models we are developing over the fuzzier term of ‘potential’ seen in textbooks (in high school or later).
 Just because a term is traditionally used doesn't mean the word is meaningful.
 As teachers, we need to provide a clear rationale for using a different convention.

 Additional Note on Readability Statistics (taken using Microsoft Word):